Fractional integral operator for $L^1$ vector fields and its applications: Introduction

 \item Let $1<q<n'$, $\beta=1-n(1-\frac{1}{q})$, $\mathbf{f}\in L^1(\mathbb{R}^n,\mathbb{R}^n)$ and $\nabla(-\Delta)^{-1}\divg \mathbf{f}\in L^1(\mathbb{R}^n,\mathbb{R}^n)$.
 Then it holds that

-\end{enumerate} Soon after, Bousquet and Mironescu \cite{BM2011} gave a short proof of Maz'ya's result and got a little improvement.
+\end{enumerate} Soon after, Bousquet and Mironescu \cite{BM2011} gave a short proof of Maz'ya's result with improvements.
 They found that the inequality \eqref{ineqM} holds also for $q=1$.
-In fact, using Leray decomposition and a similar trick used in the proof of Theorem \ref{ZZB0}, we can prove that the inequality \eqref{ineq13} and the result of Bousquet and Mironescu are equivalent, see Remark \ref{Equivalent}.
-Inspired by these inequalities, we try to extend the range of exponents that Theorem \ref{SW} holds for in the case of weighted vector fields.
-We introduce a family of fractional integral operators $\mathrm{T}_{\lambda}$ defined by
+In fact, using Leray decomposition and a similar trick used in the proof of Theorem \ref{ZZB}, we see that the inequality \eqref{ineq13} and the result of Bousquet and Mironescu are equivalent, see Remark \ref{Equivalent}.
+Inspired by these inequalities, we try to extend the range of exponents that Theorem \ref{SW} holds for weighted vector fields.
+We introduce a more general fractional integral operator $\mathrm{T}_{\lambda}$ defined by

 where the kernel $K(x)$ satisfies